hashicorp/vault/website/source/docs/auth/radius.html.md

 * `dial_timeout` (int, optional) - Number of second to wait for a backend connection before timing out.
 Default is 10
 * `read_timeout` (int, optional) - Number of second to wait for a backend response before timing out.
 Default is 10
 * `nas_port` (int, optional) - The NAS-Port attribute of the RADIUS request.
 Default is 10
-* `reauth_on_renew` (bool, optional) - If true, vault will attempt to re authenticate to RADIUS using the last used user credentials on token renewal.
-Default is true

 To use the "radius" auth backend, an operator must configure a